 To use the dial-out phone number feature, the guest simply presses a two-digit directory code (24-50) on the system keypad.
 The 1812 will automatically dial out the phone number programmed under the directory code that was entered on the keypad (section 2.4.1).
-Once the call is answered, the person called may grant access by pressing the programmed tone open number or they can press the hang up number (2.3.10) to disconnect the call without granting access.
+Once the call is answered, the person called may grant access by pressing the programmed tone open number.